-While the 2016 appropriations act creating the MTW Expansion required all MTW PHAs to be subject to "evaluation through rigorous research," the Operations Notice only requires the cohortspecific waivers to be rigorously evaluated.
-The evaluation terms are much shorter than the 20-year period an MTW PHA will have MTW waivers: five years for the MTW Flexibilities for Small PHAs, six years for Rent Reform, four years for Landlord Incentives, and five years for Asset Building.
+While the 2016 appropriations act creating the MTW Expansion required all Expansion MTW PHAs to be subject to "evaluation through rigorous research," the Operations Notice only requires the cohort-specific waivers to be rigorously evaluated.
+The evaluation terms are much shorter than the 20-year period an Expansion MTW PHA will have MTW waivers: five years for the MTW Flexibilities for Small PHAs, six years for Rent Reform, four years for Landlord Incentives, and five years for Asset Building.

-In addition to their cohort-specific MTW waiver, each MTW PHA can apply other MTW Waiver Activities that will merely be subject to so-called "program-wide evaluations."
+In addition to their cohort-specific MTW waiver, each Expansion MTW PHA can apply other MTW Waiver Activities that will merely be subject to so-called "program-wide evaluations."
 The Operations Notice states, "HUD intends to develop a method for program-wide evaluation that is based, to the extent possible, on information already collected through existing HUD administrative data systems, although additional reporting may be necessary to effectively evaluate MTW."
-In addition, PIH "would seek to assess whether or not, and to what extent, MTW agencies achieve the statutory objectives of the MTW demonstration by using federal dollars more efficiently, helping residents find employment and become self-sufficient, and/or increasing housing choices for low-income families."
-Program-wide evaluation would also seek to determine any effects, positive or negative, of MTW waivers and funding flexibility on residents.
+In addition, PIH "would seek to assess whether or not, and to what extent, MTW agencies achieve the statutory objectives of the Expansion MTW demonstration by using federal dollars more efficiently, helping residents find employment and become self-sufficient, and/or increasing housing choices for low-income families."
+Program-wide evaluation would also seek to determine any effects, positive or negative, of MTW waivers and funding flexibilities on residents.
 NLIHC notes that limiting the program-wide evaluation to the three statutory objectives will not adequately address negative effects on residents.
 In addition, HUD's existing administrative data systems are not able to assess the impacts on the three statutory objectives let alone other adverse consequences for residents.
+Finally, the Expansion MTW webpages do not contain any information regarding the ongoing work of each cohort's research advisory team; consequently there is no preliminary indication of the impact of a cohort's waivers on residents.